Naming things is hard.

 For Verbs we have:

-There is just one common pattern: Nouns is a thing, Verb is an action.
+There is just one common pattern: Noun is a thing, Verb is an action.

 Why Bad Naming Hurts